AndresMtnezGlez/HF/Lecture_1.md

 $$

-Derivatoin of the Kalman Filter
+Derivation of the Kalman Filter
 Consider the general state-space system, whose key equations are reproduced here for convenience:
 $$
 \begin{aligned}